Support for Community-Based Learning

 The CCE provides resources for faculty interested in incorporating community-based learning into their teaching and research.

 Engaging with local middle school students visiting campus as part of Race, Education, and Belonging (EDST-200) and Writing the College Experience (ENGL-121).

-Why consider community or project based learning for your course?
+Why consider community learning for your course?

-Community based learning and projects help students recognize the ways in which their work impacts the lives of others, and inspires them to be accountable both in and outside of the classroom.
+Community-based learning and projects help students recognize the ways in which their work impacts the lives of others, and inspires them to be accountable both in and outside of the classroom.